AndreSchakkal/ada-actor-website/README.md

 Another intersting aspect we can inspect is the debut age of the different actors.
 It would be interesting to find out wether there is a significant difference between the age at which male and female actors start acting.
 To do the following, we visualize a histogram with the different ages at which male and female actors start acting

+{% include 1st_appearance_hist.html %}

+As we can see, this plot suggests, that is a difference in means.
+In other words, female actors seem to start acting earlier than males.
+Performing a t-test confirms this hypothesis having a very small p-value ($$p-value <<0.05$$), this suggests that there is enough evidence to say there is a significant difference between the mean first appearance age for female actors and for male actors.
+The plot below highlights this significant difference, showing a mean first appearance age of 24.2 years for female actors anf 29.0 years for male actors.

+{% include 1st_appearance_ci.html %}

 **TRANSITION WITH Civil Rights Act of 1964**